aanya46/GOTP--Family-Meal-Planner/README.md

 pip install flask-cors
 ```

-##Run the Application:
+## Run the Application:
 After installing the required packages, run the application with:
 ```
 python app.py
 ```

-##Access the Website:
+## Access the Website:
-Open the finalhomescreen.html file in your browser to use the web app.
+You can open the finalhomescreen.html file in your browser to use the web app.
 You can use Live Server or simply open the file directly in any browser.

-##Features
+## Features
 - Diet Plan Generation: Provides personalized meal plans for individuals as well as families based on selected health conditions and preferred cuisines.